AndreaPratama/Christmas_Sales/README.md

 10. How do weather (e.g., snowy, sunny) or specific Christmas events (e.g., "Christmas Market") influence sales and customer behaviour?

 ## Skills Demonstrated
+- **Data Analysis**: Conducting in-depth analysis using statistical and data visualization techniques.
+- **DAX Modeling**: Creating advanced DAX formulas for metrics like Average Satisfaction, Repeat Customer Rate, and Top Products.
+- **Dashboard Design**: Building an interactive dashboard in Power BI with a focus on usability and clarity.
-- **Data Analytics**: Extracting, transforming, and analyzing large datasets.
+- **Data Transformation**: Cleaning and transforming raw data into meaningful datasets.
-- **Data Visualization**: Creating an interactive dashboard to communicate insights.
-- **Critical Thinking**: Translating business questions into actionable insights.
-- **Dashboard Design**: Leveraging tools like ZoomCharts for effective storytelling.
+- **Insight Presentation**: Extracting and presenting insights aligned with business questions.

 ## Data Sourcing
 The dataset is provided by a leading market research firm and includes: